Hardware Circuit and PCB Design / Fabrication

 design of mic extendable boom stands, up to 4.5m, fixed or rolling/lockable models.

-- refurbishment of solid base mike stands with new extension rods and standard mic thread adapters
+- refurbishment of solid base mic stands with new extension rods and standard mic thread adapters

 custom keyboard storage boxes

-Our labour rates are very reasonable.
+My labour rates are very reasonable.
 Please note that all repairs of older equipment and custom design / fabrication are strictly on a time and materials basis.
 Clients are required to sign a Work Order and in most cases provide a retainer fee (typically the estimated cost of materials and some labour) before work is started.
-Like all commercial businesses, full payment is required on completion of the work, unless other arrangements have been made.
+Like all paid services provision, full payment is required on completion of the work, unless other arrangements have been made.

-If any of these services is of interest to you, please contact us directly, and we’ll see what can be done.
+If any of these services is of interest to you, please contact me directly, and we’ll see what can be done.